TAM 2C Main Battle Tank MBT

 Mobility

-The TAM 2C MBT is powered by a MTU MB 833 Ka-500 6-cylinder diesel motor developing 720 hp and is coupled to a Renk HSWL-204 transmission.
+The TAM 2C MBT is powered by an MTU MB 833 Ka-500 6-cylinder diesel motor developing 720 hp and is coupled to a Renk HSWL-204 transmission.
 The MTU diesel power pack is mounted to the right of the driver, with a trap door on the right to allow access to the motor for maintenance.
-The torsion bar suspension on either side consists of six dual rubber road wheels, with the drive sprocket at the front, idler at the rear and three track-return rollers.
-The first, second, third and sixth road wheel stations are provided with hydraulic shock-absorbers.
+The torsion bar suspension on either side consists of six dual rubber road wheels, with the drive sprocket at the front, idler at the rear, and three track-return rollers.
+The first, second, third, and sixth road wheel stations are provided with hydraulic shock absorbers.
 The TAM 2C MBT can run at a maximum speed of 75 km/h.
 It has a maximum range of 940 km.
-The tank can climb up to 60% gradient, move on 30% side slope, cross a trench of maximum 2,5m, vertical obstacle of 1m and fording depth of 1,20m without preparation or 4m being prepared with a snorkel.
+The tank can climb up to a 60% gradient, move on a 30% side slope, cross a trench of a maximum of 2,5m, a vertical obstacle of 1m, and a fording depth of 1,20m without preparation or 4m being prepared with a snorkel.

 Accessories

-Standard equipment of the TAM MBT includes fire control system, sight and optical rangefinder, ballistic computer.
-TAM is completed with air filtering device, fire prevention means, heater and radio equipment.
-The TAM 2C is now equipped with a new battle management system coupled to the smoke grenade dischargers.
-It is also fitted with new communication equipment, intercom system and a fire detection and suppression system.
+Standard equipment of the TAM MBT includes a fire control system, sight and optical rangefinder, and ballistic computer.
+TAM is completed with an air filtering device, fire prevention means, a heater, and radio equipment.
+The TAM 2C is now equipped with a new battle management system coupled with the smoke grenade dischargers.
+It is also fitted with new communication equipment, an intercom system, and a fire detection and suppression system.

 Specifications